Proto-Indo-European thunder god: Etymology

 The name Perkʷunos is generally regarded as stemming from the Proto-Indo-European (PIE) verbal root per- ('to strike').
-An alternative etymology is the PIE noun pérkʷus ('the oak'), attached to the divine nomenclature -nos ('master of').
-Various cognates can be found in the Latin oak-nymphs Querquetulanae (from quercus 'oak-tree'), the Germanic ferhwaz ('oak'), the Gaulish erc- ('oak') and Quaquerni (a tribal name), the Punjabi pargāi ('sacred oak'), and perhaps in the Greek spring-nymph Herkyna.
+An alternative etymology is the PIE noun pérkʷus ('the oak'), (Note: Various cognates can be found in the Latin oak-nymphs Querquetulanae (from quercus 'oak-tree'), the Germanic ferhwaz ('oak'), the Gaulish erc- ('oak') and Quaquerni (a tribal name), the Punjabi pargāi ('sacred oak'), and perhaps in the Greek spring-nymph Herkyna.) attached to the divine nomenclature -nos ('master of').

 The theonym Perkʷunos thus either meant "the Striker" or "the Lord of Oaks".
 A theory uniting those two etymologies has been proposed in the mythological association of oaks with thunder, suggested by the frequency with which such tall trees are struck by lightning.

 The existence of a female consort is suggested by gendered doublet-forms such as those found in Old Norse Fjörgyn–Fjörgynn and Lithuanian Perkūnas–Perkūnija.

-The noun perkʷunos also gave birth to a group of cognates for the ordinary word "thunder", including Old Prussian percunis, Polish piorun ("thunderbolt"), Latvian pērkons ("thunderbolt"), or Lithuanian perkūnas ("thunder") and perkūnija ("thunderstorm").
+The noun perkʷunos also gave birth to a group of cognates for the ordinary word "thunder", including Old Prussian percunis, Polish piorun ("thunderbolt"), Latvian pērkons ("thunder"), or Lithuanian perkūnas ("thunder") and perkūnija ("thunderstorm").

 Epithets

-Other Indo-European theonyms related to 'thunder', through another root (s)tenh₂-, are found in the Germanic Þunraz (Thor), the Celtic Taranis (from an earlier *Tonaros), and the Latin epithet Tonans (attached to Jupiter).
-According to scholar Peter Jackson, "they may have arisen as the result of fossilization of an original epithet or epiclesis" of Perkʷunos, since the Vedic weather-god Parjanya is also called stanayitnú- ("Thunderer").
+Other Indo-European theonyms related to 'thunder', through another root (s)tenh₂-, are thought to be found in the Germanic Þunraz (Thor), the Celtic Taranis (from an earlier *Tonaros), and the Latin epithet Tonans (attached to Jupiter).
+According to Peter Jackson, "they may have arisen as the result of fossilization of an original epithet or epiclesis" of Perkʷunos, since the Vedic weather-god Parjanya is also called ("Thunderer").

 Another possible epithet was tr̥h₂wónts "conquering", from térh₂uti "to overcome", with its descendants being Hittite god Tarḫunna, Luwian Tarḫunz, and Sanskrit तूर्वत् (tūrvat), epithet of a storm-god Indra.
 George E. Dunkel regarded Perkʷunos as an original epithet of Dyēus, the Sky-God.
 It has also been postulated that Perkʷunos was referred to as Diwós Putlós ('son of Dyēus'), although this is based on the Vedic poetic tradition alone.